charlawl/pokemon-shakespeare/README.md

 - .NET 6
 - React

+### Backend
+I build the API using the new .NET 6 minimal API's which was really interesting as I haven't worked with them before.
+It allowed me to spin up a fully functional API really quick although I found that testing it wasn't as straight forward as I thought it would be.
+This seems to be a bit of a consensus with the new minimal API's and was certainly a learning for me here.

+### Frontend
+As I said above this was a first for me.
+I spent a fair few hours trying to familiarise myself with React fundementals before starting to build anything.
+I would really welcome a chat about how I went about it and the areas (probably a fair few) in which the code could be improved.
+I haven't written any tests for this part as I would welcome a discussion around the approach to testing in React.

 ## Running the app
 The app runs in docker.
 To start run the following commmands: